Questions about the Outer Hebrides, Scotland. The Definitive Guide for Travellers

 An Antipodean travel company serving world travellers since 1983

-Questions about the Outer Hebrides
+Questions about the Outer Hebrides for senior travellers.

 The Outer Hebrides is a crescent-shaped archipelago of 200 islands which lies around 65 kilometres (40 miles) off the northwestern coast of mainland Scotland.